Are Pregnant Workers Protected Under Federal Law?

 What If You Can’t Do Your Job Due To Your Health Condition

 Your workload can be reduced for your safety and must be paid the same salary because it’s just a temporary situation.
 If you cannot still handle the current job you’re doing your employer should consider changing a duty for you that is less stressful and is safer for your pregnancy situation.
 If you can’t contribute anything to the working place you should apply for a leave.
-If your pregnancy doesn’t favor you to work, you’re qualified for a leave under Family and Medical Leave Act, this is mandatory from the United States Department Of Labor.
+If your pregnancy doesn’t favor you to work, you’re qualified for leave under the Family and Medical Leave Act, this is mandatory from the United States Department Of Labor.

 What To Do If An Employer Violated Your Rights